rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 This says run the script at 10 PM, every day of the month, every month, and every day of the week.
 Obviously, this is a pretty simple example and things can get quite complicated when you need specifics.

-### The @options for crontab
+### The @options for `crontab`

-As noted in the [Starting Easy](##-starting-easy) portion of this document above, scripts in the cron dot directories are run at very specific times. @options offer the ability to use more natural timing.
+As noted in the [Starting Easy](##-starting-easy) portion of this document above, scripts in the `cron` "dot" directories are run at random times with `anacron` based on the calendar and clock, except for `cron.hourly`. @options offer the ability to use more natural timing.
 The @options consist of:

-* `@hourly` runs the script every hour of every day at 0 minutes past the hour.
+* `@hourly` runs the script every hour of every day at 0 minutes past the hour. (this is exactly the result of placing your script in `/etc/cron.hourly` too)
 * `@daily` runs the script every day at midnight.
 * `@weekly` runs the script every week at midnight on Sunday.
 * `@monthly` runs the script every month at midnight on the first day of the month.
 * `@yearly` runs the script every year at midnight on the first day of January.
 * `@reboot` runs the script on system startup only.

+!!! note
+    Using these `crontab` entries bypasses the `anacron` system and reverts to the `crond.service`.
+If you want daily, weekly, monthly, and yearly tasks to execute on this schedule, use a `crontab` entry as specified.

 For our backup script example, if we used use the @daily option to run the backup script at midnight, the entry would look like this: